Mental Health Disorders

 A loss of connection to thoughts, feelings, memories, or identity is the main characteristic of dissociative disorders.

-You may feel like you’re watching someone else’s life or have taken over someone else’s body.
+With this condition, you may feel like you’re watching someone else’s life or have taken over someone else’s body.
 Your sense of reality becomes altered, and severity and duration can vary.

 A short-term dissociative experience could last several hours or a few days.
 A longer-term dissociative experience may last weeks or months.
 In many cases, a person’s past trauma can lead to dissociation as a defense mechanism against emotional pain they feel they are unable to handle.